datstartup/ubuntuopenbox/_posts/2020-07-12-Sublime-Text-3-keyboard-shortcut.md

 # 2.Select multiple text (and automatically add cursors)

-Double click to select the first + hold `ctrl` + double click other to select more
+Double click to select the first + hold `ctrl` + double click others to select more.

 # 3.Select many similar texts (change variable name at variable place as one)